All patients are to have a functional activity score recorded in addition to the chosen subjective score.

 Behavioural pain rating scale

-The behavioural pain rating scale is designed for use with non-verbal patients unable to provide self-reports of pain.
+The behavioural pain scale is designed for use with non-verbal patients unable to provide self-reports of pain.

 Functional activity score